About

 In 2007 she started her first blog and online shop and also volunteered and took leadership roles in local Toronto food sustainability and poverty reduction initiatives, specifically the Shoelace Collective and Not Far From the Tree.

 After two decades living and homeschooling in Toronto, her family relocated to Hamilton.
-Her daughter is a talented handspinner who keeps Marnie in handmade yarn, and shares her love of textiles and cosplay.
+Her daughter Safiya is a talented handspinner who keeps Marnie in handmade yarn, and shares her love of textiles and cosplay.
+She is currently a MAAD student at OCAD University.
+While her daughter is away at undergrad, Marnie’s teen son, her husband who works from home, their cat Shadow and their rabbit Foofy all keep her company as she works in her studio.

-For the past four years they have exhibited at shows and curated displays with the Burlington Handweavers and Spinners Guild at the Art Gallery of Burlington.
-Meanwhile, her son hobbits himself under the nearest table and plays Minecraft, and her husband cheers from the sidelines.
-She is currently past-president of the BHSG.
+Marnie has exhibited at shows and curated displays with the Burlington Handweavers and Spinners Guild at the Art Gallery of Burlington She is a past-president of the BHSG, and served for many years on the executive.

 Over the years she has written and lead workshops in food preservation, textile re-making and quilting, is a member of WWOOF (World Wide Opportunities on Organic Farms), is trained as a facilitator for the Kairos Blanket Exercise, and has won awards as a maker and writer.